-Feeling angry all the time, or being around someone who is always angry, is exhausting and stressful.
+Feeling very angry and frustrated all the time, or being around someone who is always angry, is exhausting and stressful.
 Find out about common causes of ongoing anger and how to tell when it’s becoming a problem, and learn what you can do about it.

 This can help if: